huyTon-IceBear/data-analysis---machine-learning/pages/analysis/hamilton-performance.md

 <LineChart data={lap_time_result} x=index y="Sector3Time">
     <ReferenceLine y={avg_lap_time_result_ms[0].avg_sector_3} label="Average Time in ms"/>
 </LineChart>

+### Reasoning:
+Analyzing the lap time data in detail, it becomes evident that the driver's performance evolves over the course of the weekend.
+Here's a breakdown:
+- Practice Session:
+    Initially, during the early laps (around 30 laps), the driver seems to be acclimatizing to the vehicle, resulting in varying lap times.
+This phase typically involves adjustments and familiarization with the track and vehicle dynamics.
+- Stable Performance:
+    Subsequently, from approximately laps 40 to 80, the driver demonstrates a stable performance, with lap times consistently below the average.
+This indicates that the driver has adapted well to the track conditions and optimized their driving techniques, resulting in improved performance.
+- Final Race Session:
+    - Remarkably, during the final race session, the driver delivers an exceptional performance, with most lap times consistently below the average.
+However, there are a few instances where the lap times deviate from the average, which could be attributed to unforeseen factors such as track conditions or strategic decisions during the race.
+    - It's worth noting that anomalies in data, particularly during the final rounds, may occur due to hot restart moments or other race incidents, which could affect the consistency of lap times.

+### Conclusion:
+In conclusion, Lewis Hamilton demonstrates a remarkable improvement throughout the weekend, as evidenced by the consistent decrease in lap times and their ability to maintain performance levels below the average.
+While there are minor fluctuations, particularly in sector 1 times, sectors 2 and 3 remain relatively consistent with minimal changes observed.
+This suggests a progressive enhancement in the driver's performance and a strong adaptation to the race conditions over time.

 ## Results Per session
 2. How are the results per session during the weekend?